ETHZ-TEC/LWB/README.md

 `mcu/cc430/` Glossy implementation for CC430

-### Status
+### Future

-Currently, we provide an implementation of Glossy for the CC430 SoC platform from Texas Instruments, as well as a completely revised implementation of LWB and the scheduler presented in the original [SenSys'12 paper](ftp://ftp.tik.ee.ethz.ch/pub/people/ferrarif/FZMT2012.pdf).
-You may run the code on the [FlockLab](https://www.flocklab.ethz.ch/wiki/) testbed by following the instructions below.
-We intend to adapt and include the Glossy port for the MSP430F1611 microcontroller and the CC2420 radio (currently available [here](http://sourceforge.net/p/contikiprojects/code/HEAD/tree/ethz.ch/glossy/)), in the near future, so you can run LWB also on other testbeds featuring TelosB nodes and in the Cooja simulator.
-We are also working toward a release of the Virtus and Blink code.
+We intend to provide here also the original Glossy port for the old but still widely used TelosB platform, which features an MSP430F1611 microcontroller and a CC2420 radio, so you can run LWB also on other public testbeds and in the [Cooja/MSPSim](http://www.contiki-os.org/start.html#simulation) simulator.
+For now, the TelosB port of Glossy is available [here](http://sourceforge.net/p/contikiprojects/code/HEAD/tree/ethz.ch/glossy/).

-Please feel free to contact us if you have any comments, would like to submit bug reports, suggest improvements, or contribute your own code.
+More generally, we would like to invite the community to help us collect here bug fixes, enhancements, ports to other platforms, etc. related to LWB and Glossy.
+Please contact us if you have any comments, suggestions, or would like to get involved.

 ## LWB Demo Application